joegroner/demorobot/CONTRIBUTE.md

 npm install
 ```

-The DemoMonkey repository includes configurations for eslint, csscomb, jsbeautify and lesshint.
+The DemoRobot repository includes configurations for eslint, csscomb, jsbeautify and lesshint.
 Install those tools and the required plugins for your IDE to have a more convenient development.

 When `npm install` is finished you can run `webpack`, which will monitor the directory for code changes and auto-build updates: